Guyn/coat/pages/kitchensink.md

 Inline `code` has `back-ticks around` it.

-Blocks of code are either fenced by lines with three back-ticks <code>```</code>, or are indented with four spaces.
+Blocks of code are either fenced by lines with three back-ticks <code>```</code>, or are indented with four v-spaces.
 I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.

 <pre lang=""><code>```javascript
 var s = "JavaScript syntax highlighting";